Dimitrios-Ar/agroObjectDetection/README.md

+# Semester project - Object detection in agricultural environment
+### Report can be found on files or online here: https://drive.google.com/file/d/12gkcoYX8QvJfVZ3jbeg8iklrug8QqA7b/view?usp=share_link

 ## Yolov3 and TinyYolov3 for Linux
-### Object detection in agricultural environment.
-This repository is based on https://github.com/AlexeyAB/darknet and https://github.com/AlexeyAB/darknet
+### This repository is based on https://github.com/AlexeyAB/darknet and https://github.com/AlexeyAB/darknet

 * Requirements
 * Installation